GPUs under 200 GPUs under 200

 Summary

 The Nvidia GTX 3050 6GB, on the other hand, is now the best bus-powered card that doesn’t need external power.
-It is also faster than the outgoing GTX 1650 but slower than the Intel and AMD alternatives.
+It is also faster than the old GTX 1650 but slower than the Intel and AMD alternatives.

 Factory Overclocking: Is it Worth It?